 It is not possible to place a down-firing subwoofer on its side.
 The speaker cannot be placed on its side as it must face the ground to function properly.
 Down-firing speakers should not be placed in areas where space is limited.
 They should be placed near the listening area and not in a console.

-Now you can tell when a subwoofer can be placed on the side of your home theater.
-You are now one step closer to setting up your home theater.
+Now you know where on the side of your home audio you can put a subwoofer.
+You’re one step closer to getting your home theater set up.

 How to Put a Subwoofer on Its Side